tewarid/docker-meta-raspberrypi/README.md

 ### Configure Software Access Point

-If you want to configure Raspberry Pi as a software access point (SoftAP/hotspot) and access it via ssh, follow the instructions at [Setting up a Raspberry Pi as a routed wireless access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md), and
+If you want to configure Raspberry Pi as a software access point (SoftAP/hotspot) and access it via ssh, follow the instructions at [Setting up a Raspberry Pi as a routed wireless access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).

-1. Don't use sudo
-2. Don't configure dhcpcd or iptables
-3. Use cat to write out to `/etc/dnsmasq.conf` and `/etc/hostapd.conf` i.e. `cat > /etc/dnsmasq.conf`, type or paste the configuration, and press Control-D
-4. Reboot system using `reboot`
-5. Assign static IP address to interface `wlan0` - `ifconfig wlan0 up 192.168.4.1 netmask 255.255.255.0`
-6. Start hostapd service manually - `systemctl start hostapd`

 ---